 Over 50 years of experience

 Clidive celebrated its 50th anniversary in 2019.
-The club was founded in 1969 to provide affordable and adventurous diving to the central London community.
+The club was founded in 1969 in Islington to provide affordable training and adventurous diving to the central London community.
 Although our diverse membership now comes from all over London and its surroundings, we have not changed those core principles.
 Every year we provide one of the busiest dive and training programmes in the country.

 Clidive’s history